alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 cd /Users/alfienurse/Desktop/Development/xcode\ dev/VidBriefs

+## Dev Prompts

+> "I want you to act as a UX/UI developer.
+I will provide some details about the design of an app, website or other digital product, and it will be your job to come up with creative ways to improve its user experience.
+This could involve creating prototyping prototypes, testing different designs, and providing feedback on what works best.
+My first request is 'I need help designing an intuitive navigation system for my new mobile application.'"

 ## Checklist

 - [ ] GET NEW APIKEY and on first app run get the openaiapikey from server then save it to keychain for the device, do serverside work and incorporate this functionality in while also creating a database
 - [ ] Reinstate Youtube API - get other youtube api data and pass with the prompt
 - [ ] Guess which prompt to suggest
 - [x] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
 - [ ] make a proper nice voice for the reading
 - [ ] pick the level of detail you want your question summarised in
 - [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video
 - [ ] insure asynchrounous, so the user can send the request and swipe off the app
 - [ ] fix libary
 - [ ] functionality to summarise a downloadable text file
 - [ ] Register and sign up accounts
+- [ ] **DALL-E Integration for Quick Pictures**: This is an advanced feature and should be tackled later in the development process.
 - [ ] make it spin the summary shown on the every 5 times it reaches the view, spin for a general reccomeneded insight
 - [ ] MAKE BUTTONS OPACITY 20 CUSTOMTEAL for everything
 - [x] solve safe area errors in insight view and others
 - [ ] change theme color button for users to change the colour theme of the app _ [x] work out group problem with insight view
 - [x] database implemtnation
 - [x] calculate if text is under the 128k token limit before deciding to loop over it
 - [x] "Don't waste your time watching long videos!"-
 - [ ] remove the clarifying alert message when pressing paste button